comses-education/github-starter-course/README.md

 #### Advanced

-A cloned Git repository is your pile o' files with an additional `.git` directory relative to the repository's root directory with all of the magic Git book-keeping and metadata representing the clear and transparent provenance trail of *which changes came from where, when, from whom, and why*.
+A cloned Git repository consists of all the files and directories you told Git to keep track of with an additional `.git` directory living at to the repository's root directory.
+This .git directory contains all of the magic Git book-keeping and metadata things that capture *which changes came from where, when, from whom, and why*.

 Whenever you are doing Git things (i.e., executing Git commands) you're using the `git` program to interact with the stuff inside the managed `.git` directory of a Git repository.